Find tools and services that help you in the middle of your project including data set descriptions, storage, and advanced computing.

 - A workspace for processing data (large data sets and other data in a variety of formats)

-ASU's Research Computing provides infrastructure for high intensity projects.
-Contact your OKED faculty advisor to equip you with the information and resources you need to manage your project.
+Contact ASU's Research Computing to equip you with the information and resources you need for your project.